zhimengSun/my-mobile/README.md

 my-mobile
 =========

-mobile version of myself management system which use DHTMLX Touch js
+mobile version of myself management system which use sencha Touch js